Processing

 Let’s Begin Together.

-Join us at our inaugural event to pray for our city, and to gather in unity as we celebrate what God has already done and what He will continue to do through His people.
+Join us to pray for our city, and to gather in unity as we celebrate what God has already done and what He will continue to do through His people.
 Men and women of faith from all classes, races and denominations will join together with one heart and purpose to seek the Lord’s blessing on our land.

 Prayer Procession

-The procession will include seven notable landmarks in downtown Charleston where the wounds of our past will become scars of healing through unity, love and compassion.
-Each landmark will include theatrical commentary and performances to depict moments in history, liturgical dancers and singing in unity, as we pray for healing and peace.
+The procession begins at St. John’s Reformed Episcopal Church, moving forward to Emanuel AME Church and concludes in Marion Square downtown Charleston where we engage in theatrical commentary and performances to depict moments in history, liturgical dancers and singing in unity, as we pray for healing and peace.

 01